IIb-e. Conduct Discipline and Sanctions

 - Greek Council.

-For the avoidance of doubt, sexual misconduct offenses, exclusive of Title IX Sexual Harassment, which are processed pursuant to Article III of this Student Handbook, are per se deemed serious and will be processed by the Office of Student Affairs as provided for in this Student Handbook.
+For the avoidance of doubt, sexual misconduct offenses, exclusive of Title IX Sexual Harassment, which are processed pursuant to Article III of this Student Handbook, are per se deemed serious and will be processed by the Office of the Vice Provost for Student Affairs as provided for in this Student Handbook.

 A. Notification and General Procedures